-17. REPORTING
+18. REPORTING

-Documentary evidence must be held for each investment and details thereof maintained in an Investment Register.
-The documentary evidence must provide Council legal title to the investment.
+Documentation must be held for each investment and details thereof maintained in an Investment Register.
+The documentation must include Council's legal title to the investment.

 For audit purposes, certificates must be obtained from the banks/fund managers/custodian confirming the amounts of investment held on Council's behalf as at the end of each Financial Year.